Some sludge is preventable. Other sludge is unavoidable because of engine defects. In either case, here are some tips to keep in mind.

 Flush the Engine?

-Here’s what Sea Foam claims to do:
+Here’s what Sea Foam claims:

 - It lubricates moving parts.
 That can be handy if your oil is gumming up and not lubricating like it once did.